Handling sharps and needles

 Before you use a sharp object, such as a needle or scalpel, make sure you have all the items you need close by.
 This includes items like alcohol swabs, gauze, and bandages.

-Keep the object pointed away from you at all times.
+- Keep the object pointed away from you and other persons at all times.

 Make sure the disposal container is made for disposing of sharp objects.
 Replace containers when they are 2/3 full.